carla-simulator/scenario_runner/Docs/getting_scenariorunner.md

 __2. Download the matching ScenarioRunner release.__ All of the releases are listed [here](https://github.com/carla-simulator/scenario_runner/releases).

 !!!
 Important
     Both versions have to match.
 If the CARLA release is *0.9.9*, use also ScenarioRunner *0.9.9*.
+[Here](https://github.com/carla-simulator/scenario_runner) is a brief list of compatibilities between CARLA and ScenarioRunner.

 __3. Extract the content.__ The directory does not matter.